Jay W. Pscheidt, Extension Plant Pathologist

 agrinomic crops such as grass seed.
 Generic names include Bumper and Propi-Max.

-The average level of control when using Banner was 91% (7
+The average level of control when using the product Banner was 91% (7

 trials) while 10 trials with Orbit have resulted in 82% control.
 Two

 trials looked at only 3 applications for the season which